ELBOW HYPEREXTENSION

 - Valgus Extension Overload: Results from repetitive stress during throwing activities.

-Understanding these conditions can help in identifying the specific type of injury or ailment affecting the elbow, allowing for more targeted treatment and care.
+Understanding these conditions can help identify a type of injury or ailment affecting the elbow, and will allow for targeted treatment.

 Causes & Risk Factors